Chief Executive – Sue Ellis

-With a background in Social Work and Information Design, along with a very useful Honours Degree in English Literature, Phil has a range of skills that help to enhance the work done by the team at HFNZ.
+With a background in Social Work and Information Design, along with an Honours Degree in English Literature, Phil has a range of skills that help to enhance the work done by the team at HFNZ.

 Outside of work Phil enjoys the rugby (watching not playing), test cricket, reading, reading, and reading, and his kids (not to mention the grand-kids, Cairo & Tommy, and the dogs, Edith & Pedro.)